XamanSoft/dashas/README.md

 MPEG-DASH (Dynamic Adaptive Streaming over HTTP) became an [International Standard](http://standards.iso.org/ittf/PubliclyAvailableStandards/c057623_ISO_IEC_23009-1_2012.zip) in 2011 and is a technique designed specifically for streaming high-quality multimedia over an HTTP server.
 It works by fragmenting content into a series of small HTTP-based file segments where each contains block of playback time.
 Content is made available at a variety of different bitrates to account for variations in a connection's bandwidth quality.
 Upon each download of a segment, the highest bitrate the connection can handle in time for seamless playback is selected.
 This allows MPEG-DASH to seamlessly adapt to changing network conditions at the highest quality possible for a seamless user experience.

-This project is an extension for [Open Source Media Framework](http://osmf.org/) and released under the [Mozilla Public License 2.0](http://www.mozilla.org/MPL/2.0/).
+This project is ~~an extension for [Open Source Media Framework](http://osmf.org/) and~~ released under the [Mozilla Public License 2.0](http://www.mozilla.org/MPL/2.0/).

-At the same time there is profersional edition of dash.as which integrates nicely with the [Adobe Access DRM](http://www.adobe.com/products/adobe-access.html).
+At the same time there is professional edition of dash.as which integrates nicely with the [Adobe Access DRM](http://www.adobe.com/products/adobe-access.html).
 For more information please contact with sales department: "sales (at) castlabs (dot) com".

 Please visit [CHANGELOG](https://github.com/castlabs/dashas/blob/master/CHANGELOG.md) for changes history.